TaylorTraan/polka/onboarding/02_README.md

-# 🚀 Welcome to Polka - Engineer Onboarding Guide
+git# 🚀 Welcome to Polka - Engineer Onboarding Guide

 Welcome to the Polka project!
 This guide will walk you through everything you need to know to get started as a new engineer on the team.